 An anchor is any fixing that remains immovable.

-In all cases, an anchor is assumed (by CalQlata) to be stationary at the time a loadcase is applied, even for a moving anchor that may occasionally relocate.
+In all cases, an anchor is assumed (by CalQlata) to be stationary at the time a load is applied, including an anchor that may occasionally relocate.

 In this case, a single anchor located at co-ordinate 0,0,0 is subjected to multiple (up to 10) loads applied at various locations relative to the anchor.
 An anchor may be the fixing for a post or staff with a single load, or branches with additional loads (Fig 1), or a structure that is affixed to a foundation or vessel deck via a central base, to which a number of peripheral loads may be applied.